kinecosystem/kin-core-docs/docs/android.md

 ### Listening to balance changes

-Account balance changes, can be observed by adding balance listener using `BlockchainEvents`:
+Account balance changes can be observed by adding balance listener, using `BlockchainEvents`:

 ```java
 ListenerRegistration listenerRegistration = account.blockchainEvents()